26 Family Friendly Things To Do In Philadelphia With Kids

 Eastern State Penitentiary

-Grand architecture, running water, and central heat before the White House even had it—it sounds like a fantastic place, right?
+A 19th-century building with grand architecture, running water, and one of the first places where central heat was installed (yes, even before the White House)—it sounds like a fantastic place, right?
 Well, not quite.
 The Eastern State Penitentiary was known for its strict discipline, and it was the world’s first true “penitentiary” as it aimed to instill genuine regret in the prisoners.
 “Slick Willie” Sutton and Al “Scarface” Capone were some of the well-known inmates at this location, known as one of the world’s most famous and expensive prisons.
 Now, you can visit during the day for tamer tours, and there is a Challenge booklet and scavenger hunts for kids (age 7 and up is recommended, and audio tours are marked for adult-only content).
 If you are looking for a real scare, don’t miss their Halloween events.

 2027 Fairmount Ave., Philadelphia, PA 19130